What are appraisal contingencies?

-How does the appraisal contingency work?
+How do appraisal contingencies work?

 Doesn’t the finance contingency accomplish the same thing?

 The finance contingency sometimes covers the same risks as the appraisal contingency.
-If the home is appraised at less than your offer and the bank refuses to write a mortgage, you can exit the deal.
-But it’s possible that the bank will agree to a smaller loan that will meet the finance contingency.
+If the home is appraised at less than your offer and the lender refuses to write a mortgage, you can exit the deal — but, it’s possible that the lender will agree to a smaller loan that will meet the finance contingency.
 The seller can then demand that the difference be paid by you, the buyer.
-If you don’t have the extra cash and there is no appraisal contingency, you are in breach of contract and can lose your deposit.
-That’s why appraisal contingencies are almost always included in a contract, regardless of whether there is a finance contingency.
+If you don’t have the extra cash and there is no appraisal contingency, you are in breach of contract and can lose your earnest money deposit.

 What can I do if an appraisal is too low?

+Although both parties can walk away from a deal that fails to meet the appraisal contingency, they might not want to.
+In this case, you can petition the bank to reassess the value of the home.
 Ask for a second appraisal while presenting evidence you think makes the house worth more — such as comps the appraiser might have missed, or features that are hard to see, such as radiant-floor heating.
-If the second appraisal deems the house more valuable, you may be able to secure a loan for the full amount you need.
+Alternatively, you can hire your own appraiser.
+If the second appraisal deems the house more valuable, you might be able to secure a loan for the full amount you need.

 What can I do if the second appraisal is still too low?